isabelxklee/dev-blog-posts/inverse_data_flow.md

 This isn't very DRY, is it?
 It also makes things complicated if we want to update the `handleChange()` and `handleReponse()` functions in both places.
 Placing those two functions in the Home component and sending it down to its child components creates a single source of truth.

 ## Limitations of inverse data flow
 While inverse data flow is great for writing DRYer code, it can sometimes be too restrictive.
-For example, components that do not have a direct parent or child cannot share props with each other.
+For example, components that do not have a direct parent or child relationship cannot share props with each other.

 If we wrote a function called `toggleFormVisibility()` in our CreateAccountForm component, and we wanted to use it in our AccountSettings component, it would be not be available as a prop.
-In order to create access, we would have to send this back up to the parent and back down to AccountSettings.
+In order to create access to that function, we would have to send it back up to the parent and back down to AccountSettings.

 ```javascript
 class CreateAccountForm extends React.Component {